There are two categories where the Institutional Review Board (IRB) may waive all or part of the normal consent requirements:

 All research participants under the age of 18 must provide written parental (or guardian) consent (DOC) in order to participate in college-sponsored research projects.

-A waiver of consent for parental permission could be requested for children 17 years old depending upon the type of research being conducted (i.e., the research study is conducted on campus, is a survey or questionnaire, and is determined to be a minimal risk.)
+A waiver of consent for parental permission could be requested for children 17 years old or younger depending upon the type of research being conducted (i.e., the research study is conducted on campus, is a survey or questionnaire, and is determined to be a minimal risk.)
 The waiver must be requested and justified in the IRB application for each of the following OHRP requirements:

 Research in general: an IRB may waive or alter the requirement of informed consent under 45 CFR 46.116(d), provided that the IRB finds and documents that all of the following four conditions are met:

 Waiver of written consent procedures does not imply waiver of the researcher's responsibility to obtain consent from the subject.

 In all cases, the researcher must provide the subject with a statement describing the research that includes all relevant elements of informed consent.
 The IRB requires that when the use of written informed consent is waived, a cover letter be given to the subjects outlining the purpose and procedures of the project and containing a statement such as "Completion and return of the survey [questionnaire, interview, etc.] indicates consent to participate in the study."